Managing Projects

 - ⚪ Stopped - DevContainer stopped

-Click any site card to view full details and actions.
+Click any project card to view full details and actions.

 Open in VS Code